Higgs Production in Neutralino Decays in the MSSM - The LHC and a Future e+e- Collider: Neutralino decays to : Experimental Searches

-In order to compare the coverage of the space of the relevant pMSSM parameters for the Higgs and the multi-lepton channels, we compare the results obtained above to the fraction of the accepted pMSSM points for which a signal can be obtained in the two- and three-lepton channels across the $[\mu - M_1]$ and $[\mu - M_2]$ planes at 8 and 14~TeV, based on the signal selection of the ATLAS analyses.

-Accepted pMSSM scan points fulfilling the selection criteria discussed above and having an inclusive chargino and neutralino production cross section larger than 0.01~fb at 8~TeV collision energy are studied in details.
-A set of 20k SUSY events with inclusive neutralino and chargino production is generated for each point at both 8 and 14~TeV.
-Simulated events are passed through a fast parametric simulation using the {\tt Delphes} package which simulates the physics objects used in the subsequent analysis.
-The selection criteria of the two- and three-lepton + missing $E_T$ ATLAS analyses~\cite{Atlas:2012gg,Atlas:2012ku} are applied.
-The observability of the pMSSM point is assessed based on the corresponding Cl value, where the number of expected signal events is obtained from the result of the selection on the generated events rescaled to a luminosity of 25~fb$^{-1}$ and that of background events is taken from that estimated for the ATLAS analyses, rescaled again to the assumed luminosity.
-The results of this simulation is validated by comparing the 95~\% C.L.\ exclusion contours obtained in the $M_2$ - $\mu$ plane with those expected for the ATLAS analyses, under the same assumptions.
-These contours agree within 20-30~\%.
-Results for 25~fb$^{-1}$ at 8~TeV and 300~fb$^{-1}$ at 14~TeV are given in Figure~\ref{fig:3l}.
+The ATLAS and CMS experiments have conducted searches for electroweak production of SUSY particles in the two- and three-lepton + MET channels and the $bb \ell$ + MET channel.
+Accepted pMSSM scan points fulfilling the selection criteria discussed above and having an inclusive chargino and neutralino production cross section yielding at least ten signal events at 8 or 14 TeV collision energies are studied in details.
+A set of 20k SUSY events with inclusive neutralino and chargino production is generated for each of these points at both centre-of-mass energies.
+Simulated events are passed through a fast parametric simulation using the {\tt Delphes 3.0} package which simulates the physics objects used in the subsequent analysis.
+Jets are reconstructed using the anti-kt algorithm~\cite{Cacciari:2008gp}, implemented in the {\tt FastJet} package~\cite{fastjet}.
+The selection criteria of the two- and three-lepton + MET~\cite{Aad:2014vma,Aad:2014nua} and the $bb \ell$ + MET~\cite{ATLAS-CONF-2013-093} analyses of ATLAS are applied.
+The exclusion of the pMSSM points is assessed using the CLs technique~\cite{Read:2002hq}, where the number of expected signal events is obtained from the result of the selection on the generated events and that of background events is taken from that estimated for the ATLAS analyses, appropriately rescaled to the assumed luminosity and collision energy.
+The results of this simulation are validated by comparing the 95~\% C.L.\ exclusion contours with those expected for the ATLAS analyses, under the same assumptions.
+These contours agree within 20-30\%.